spring-attic/spring-sqlfire-samples/jpetstore/readme.txt

 - The data associated with the application should be loaded into SQLFire.
 This is accomplished by using the files that can be found under jpetstore\db\sqlfire.

+- To get the project to generate all the Querydsl query types for the tables in the database, the needed step is outlined in pom.xml using the querydsl-maven-plugin.
+Since this plugin needs the sqlfireclient jar, this has to be manually added to the local Maven repository: mvn install:install-file -DgroupId=com.vmware.sqlfire -DartifactId=sqlfire-client -Dpackaging=jar -Dversion=1.0.0-Beta -Dfile=[sqlfireclient_jar_location] -DgeneratePom=true

 - Start the Tomcat service and, after the startup procedure has finished, copy the application war file created earlier to [Tomcat_DIR]\webapps.
 After the deployment has finished, open up a browser and go to http://localhost:8080/jpetstore-1.0.0-SNAPSHOT